 Fresh rose petals 4 to 5 shredded

 Lets make the cake flour first.

-Measure 1 cup of flour carefully and remove 2 tablespoon from it.
+Measure 1 cup of flour carefully and remove 2 tbsp from it.

-Now add 2 tablespoon of corn flour to this and sift twice.
+Now add 2 tbsp of corn flour to this and sift twice.

 Your cake flour is ready.
-We ll need 8 tablespoon of cake flour for this recipe.
+We ll need 8 tbsp of cake flour for this recipe.
 So measure and set aside.

 Preheat oven to 180 C